SMV09/Take-Home-Task-Forest-Non-Forest-Classification/README.md

 7) Output Visualization and Export: The final classified image is visualized, with forest areas displayed in green and non-forest areas in red.
 The classified image is exported as a GeoTIFF file, preserving georeferencing information.

-8) Basic frontend  using Streamlit for visualizing: "Forest and non-forest classified output" and "NDVI" images overlaid on Openstreet map (OSM) map interface.
+8) Basic frontend  using Streamlit for visualizing: "Forest and non-forest classified output" image overlaid on Openstreet map (OSM) map interface.
 This can be visualized in jupyter-notebook or by using anaconda prompt and running "streamlit run mystreamlit_app.py"

 # To run the code: